MatthieuMordrel/mistra_ai_chattt/README.md

 - **Mistral AI API** - Access to various Mistral language models

+### Hosting Platform

+- **Vercel** - Project is designed to be hosted on Vercel (could work with other hosting platforms but would require some tweaks)

 ## Environment Variables

 To run this project, you'll need to set up the following environment variables.
 A template file `.env.example` is provided in the repository.